s-20/unnamed/Conditions.md

 Conditions come in two categories - Positive and Negative.
 Some Conditions can also be stacked.
 The mechanical consequences of stacking Conditions vary, and not all conditions can be stacked.

-You can usually ignore a condition briefly by spending a [Perk](MarksPerks.md) or a [Drama Die](DramaDice.md).
+You can usually ignore a condition briefly by spending a [Drama Die](DramaDice.md).
 This usually means for one brief "action" outside of combat, or for one turn in combat.
 Not all Conditions can be ignored, and there may be consequences for ignoring one.

 ## Positive Conditions